KAZABUILD/KAZABUILD/BUGS.md

 [00035] The forum posts sorting by categories doesn't work.
 - Type: error
-- Status: pending
+- Status: FIXED
 - Source: frontend
 - Details: Error loading posts message appears despite the posts loading in the "all" category.
 The error seems to disappear after a while but it should not appear at all.

 [00036] Paging should be applied for users when sending new messages.
 - Type: incorrect implementation
-- Status: pending
+- Status: FIXED
 - Source: frontend
 - Details: There should be a limited number of users displayed.

 [00037] The user should be able to attach images to Users/Forum Posts/Comments/Builds.
 - Type: missing feature
-- Status: pending
+- Status: FIXED
 - Source: frontend
 - Details: Additionally an admin should be able to attach images to Components/SubComponents.